Medicine Tips for Seniors

 Don't take anyone else's prescription medicine or give yours to others.

 Store your medicines in a cool, dark, and dry place.
 (The medicine cabinet in your bathroom is not a good choice.
-Try a dresser drawer instead.)
+Be sure they are out of reach of any little hands, such as your grandchildren.)

 Contact your doctor if you experience any side effects -- including dizziness, constipation, nausea, sleep changes, diarrhea, incontinence, blurred vision, mood changes, or a rash -- after taking a drug.